ExtremeFLOW/neko-top/documentation/examples.md

 ## Execution of examples

-The run.sh script is the main driver for any example.
+The [run.sh](../../run.sh) script is the main driver for all examples.
 The run script will construct a local system for execution of any example defined in the examples folder.
-Each example should contain a .case file and a compiled version of Neko ready to be executed.
-This is in general provided by our CMake setup.
+Each example should at least contain a .case file with the specifications to Neko.
+The run script will copy the contents of the example folder to a temporary folder and execute the example from there.

 The contents of `example/EXAMPLE_NAME` will be copied to a temporary `log/EXAMPLE_NAME` along with a job_script.
 This job_script can be user defined